-Cheerfully managing my resources so I can freely give to those in need.
+Cheerfully managing resources to give to those in need

 As she watched others provide food and help to families who could not afford it, she determined that she, too, would do what she could to help the needy of New Orleans.
 With her meager savings, Margaret purchased two cows and began to sell milk from door to door.
 One of her regular customers was a bakery that was behind in making payments and when it eventually failed it was turned over to Margaret for back payment.
 Margaret reopened the bakery and made it profitable.
 She distributed her bread for free to orphanages and other charities.